abhinavprakash199/FPGA---Fabric-Design-and-Architecture/README.md

 ### Introduction to FPGA
 FPGA, or field programmable gate array, is a type of semiconductor logic device that, like PLDs, may be configured to create virtually any system or digital circuit.
 PLDS can support only a few hundred gates, but FPGAs can accommodate thousands of gates.
 An ASIC-like language called HDL (Hardware Description Language) is typically used to specify the setting of the FPGA design ( Application Specific Integrated Circuit).
 ![Screenshot (2178)](https://user-images.githubusercontent.com/120498080/208611881-bd44dbc3-ce2d-47d8-a469-6b193dcde3c6.png)
 When compared to ASIC technologies with fixed functions, like conventional cells, FPGAs can offer a variety of benefits.
 ASICs typically take months to create and cost thousands of dollars to purchase the device.
-Ho ver, FPGAs may be made in less than a second, and they can cost anything from a few dollars to a few thousand.
+However, FPGAs may be made in less than a second, and they can cost anything from a few dollars to a few thousand.
 The FPGA's flexibility has a hefty price tag in terms of space, power, and delay.
 An FPGA uses 20 to 35 times more space than a conventional cell ASIC while performing at speeds that are 3 to 4 times slower.
 One of the newest areas of VLSI that is trending is FPGAs.
 ### FPGA Architecture
 There are three different types of modules in the typical FPGA architecture.
 They are
 1. Configurable Logic Blocks (CLB)